 How To Keep Your Yard Mosquito-Free

 Fountains, ponds, and water gardens are great additions to yards, but these bodies of water also attract adult mosquitoes.
-You shouldn’t have to choose between your ideal lawn and pesky mosquitoes.
+You shouldn’t have to choose between your ideal lawn and pesky mosquitoes in Atlanta.
 Here are some tips on how you can have your favorite water features and keep mosquito populations at bay.

 Greater Than Two Feet

 Mosquito larvae must come to the surface of the water to breathe.
 Because of this, mosquito larvae prefer water that is less than 24 inches deep.
 Installing water features that are deeper than 2 feet make the water less favorable to mosquitoes and larvae.

 The addition of a waterfall, fountain, or another device that increases water circulation reduces the stagnation that allows mosquitoes in Atlanta to breed.